-Introduction of Hidden Surface in Graphics Multimedia
+Introduction of Hidden Surface in Multimedia Graphics

 - Hidden surface removal is an important part of the rendering process in computer graphics, as it enables the realistic and efficient rendering of 3D scenes.

-Definition of Hidden Surface in Graphics Multimedia
+Definition of Hidden Surface in Multimedia Graphics

-Characteristics of Hidden Surface in Graphics Multimedia
+Characteristics of Hidden Surface in Multimedia Graphics

 - Hidden surfaces are created when one object blocks another object from view, and they must be removed to create a realistic 3D rendering of the scene.